XavierJiezou/KTDA/README.md

 - Option 2: Use Pre-configured Environment

 We provide a pre-configured environment (`envs`) hosted on Hugging Face.
-You can download it directly from [Hugging Face](https://huggingface.co/XavierJiezou/cloud-adapter-models).
+You can download it directly from [Hugging Face](https://huggingface.co/XavierJiezou/KTDA-models).
 Follow the instructions on the page to set up and activate the environment.

 ## Prepare Data

-We have open-sourced all datasets used in the paper, which are hosted on [Hugging Face Datasets](https://huggingface.co/datasets/XavierJiezou/cloud-adapter-datasets).
+We have open-sourced all datasets used in the paper, which are hosted on [Hugging Face Datasets](https://huggingface.co/datasets/XavierJiezou/KTDA-datasets).
 Please follow the instructions on the dataset page to download the data.

 After downloading, organize the dataset as follows:

 ```
-Cloud-Adapter
+KTDA
 ├── ...
 ├── data
 │   ├── cloudsen12_high_l1c